grapestone5321/Kaggle-Prj-Indoor_Location_and_Navigation/README.md

-# Kaggle-Indoor_Location_Navigation
+# Kaggle Indoor Location & Navigation

-Kaggle Indoor Location &amp; Navigation
+Identify the position of a smartphone in a shopping mall